Miguel G. Echevarría and Benjamin P. Laird 40 Questions about The Apostle Paul

 A second and related issue concerns the method used for demonstrating Paul had firsthand knowledge of Jesus’ teaching.
 Porter must walk a fine line between verbal parallels with the Gospels and general allusions.
 If Paul heard Jesus teach in Galilee and wrote his recollection of that teaching in Romans some twenty or more years later, it would be remarkable if the words he used were exactly the same as the Gospel of Matthew.
 Porter recognizes this as a problem for the vocabulary for divorce in 1 Corinthians 7 (148-50), eventually concluding Paul offers a paraphrase of what Jesus said.

 This raises a third concern.
-Sometimes a common Jewish source is a simpler solution than Paul heard Jesus teach.
-For example, that both Jesus’ and Paul’s summary the of Law as “love your neighbor” is not remarkable at all since this was a well-known summary of the Law in Second Temple Judaism based on Leviticus 19:18.
+Sometimes, a common Jewish source is a simpler solution than what Paul heard Jesus teach.
+For example, both Jesus’ and Paul’s summary of the Law as “love your neighbor” is not remarkable at all since this was a well-known summary of the Law in Second Temple Judaism based on Leviticus 19:18.
 That a Jewish lawyer would respond to Jesus in this way is not a surprise.
 In addition, it is possible to find parallels to Romans 12:9-21 in Jewish wisdom literature.

-Finally, sometimes Porter makes a suggestion which goes well beyond the evidence.
+Finally, Porter sometimes makes a suggestion that goes well beyond the evidence.
 He very tentatively suggests Paul was the “the lawyer who asked the question” in Luke 10:25-28 (147).
 Similarly, that Paul “overheard Jesus’ words regarding the worker being worthy of his/her wages” (159) seems to go beyond the evidence or that Paul overheard the Olivet Discourse and “heard enough” of Jesus at that point (167).
-All of these are of course possibilities, but move into the area of speculation which cannot be supported by evidence.
+All of these are, of course, possibilities, but they move into the area of speculation that cannot be supported by evidence.

 In his conclusion, Porter cites A.M.
 Pope who asked what benefit to our understanding of Paul if it can be proven Paul knew the life and teaching of the human Jesus.
 Aside from historical curiosity, the connection between Jesus and Paul would serve to further strengthen Pauline studies which place Paul in a Jewish context.
 The wedge driven between Jesus and Paul ought to be removed, but so too the wedge between Judaism, Jesus and Paul.

 Conclusion.
-This is a fascinating book which makes a bold claim and supports that claim with detailed evidence and careful argumentation.
-Porter makes his case that it is at least plausible Paul knew the teaching of Jesus prior to the crucifixion and that he had personally seen Jesus on occasion.
+This is a fascinating book that makes a bold claim and supports that claim with detailed evidence and careful argumentation.
+Porter makes his case that it is at least plausible that Paul knew Jesus’ teaching prior to the crucifixion and that he had personally seen Jesus on occasion.

 NB: Thanks to Cambridge for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.